Docket No. 1:18-cv-00203 (D.D.C.)

 - the prohibition on making unauthorized modified risk claims unconstitutionally restricts speech, a violation of the First Amendment.

-The plaintiffs requested that the court issue a preliminary injunction barring enforcement of the deeming rule while the litigation proceeded and asked the court to permanently strike down the rule.
+The plaintiffs requested that the court issue a preliminary injunction preventing enforcement of the deeming rule while the litigation proceeded and asked the court to permanently strike down the rule.
 The FDA filed its answer on April 23, 2018 along with a notice informing the court that it was seeking to transfer Rave Salon and Hoban to the District of Columbia so that the three cases could be consolidated.
 On July 17, 2018, the court ordered that the proceedings in this case be stayed until the expiration of the transfer order in Hoban.

 On March 1, 2019, the court consolidated the Rave Salon Inc., Hoban, and Moose Jooce cases.
 On May 2, 2019, the plaintiffs filed a motion for partial summary judgment.
 On June 6, 2019, the FDA filed its opposition to the plaintiffs’ motion along with a cross-motion for partial summary judgment.
 Oral arguments were held on October 22, 2019.
 On December 17, 2019, the parties filed a status report notifying the court of the D.C.
 Circuit’s decision in Nicopure, which impacted the First Amendment claim in this case.
 On February 11, 2020, the court issued an order denying the plaintiffs’ motion for partial summary judgment and granting the FDA’s motion for partial summary judgment on the plaintiffs’ Appointments Clause claim.
 Because the D.C.
 Circuit’s decision in Nicopure governed the First Amendment claim, the court also granted summary judgment in favor of the government on that claim.

 Proceedings in the Court of Appeals for the D.C.
-Circuit
+Circuit and Petition for Review by U.S. Supreme Court

 On March 10, 2020 Moose Jooce filed a notice of appeal with the D.C.
 Circuit Court of Appeals, and on March 11, filed an emergency motion to expedite the case.
 The court denied that motion and briefing occurred in the Spring of 2020.
 Oral arguments were held on September 23, 2020.
+On December 2, 2020, the Court of Appeals for the D.C.
+Circuit upheld the lower court’s ruling in favor of the FDA.
+Moose Jooce filed a Petition for Certiorari in the U.S. Supreme Court on March 3, 2021 requesting review of the Court of Appeals’ decision.
+On June 28, 2021, the petition was denied by the U.S. Supreme Court.